 Our research has some noteworthy strengths.
-It included a semi-national database supplied by CHS, the largest health supply service in the southern district where our study was conducted.
-The great number of HZ cases documented in the post-VZV vaccination era enabled us to show a clear trend between these two factors.
-By collecting data regarding both patients who were managed as outpatients only as well as patients that had to be hospitalized due to HZ and its complications, we managed to infer a significant amount of information and process it into clinically important consequences.
-An additional advantage of our work that differentiates it from former HZ and VZV vaccination-related studies is that our study population has unique characteristics, mainly two ethnic groups.
-A known vaccination adherence rate, a nearly single health provider in the community, and a single regional tertiary hospital that provides somewhat of geographic isolation are examples of these specific characteristics that stress out this study's originality.
+It included a semi-national database supplied by CHS, the largest health supply service in the southern district, where our study was conducted.
+The large number of HZ cases documented in the post-VZV vaccination era enabled us to show a clear trend between cases and vaccination.
+By collecting data regarding both patients who were managed as outpatients only and those who had to be hospitalized due to HZ and its complications, we managed to derive a significant amount of information and decipher its clinically important consequences.
+An additional advantage of our work that differentiates it from former HZ and VZV vaccination-related studies is that our study population has unique characteristics, namely, that it comprises two ethnic groups.
+The originality of this study is highlighted by some specific characteristics, such as a known vaccination adherence rate, a nearly single health care provider in the community, and a single regional tertiary hospital that provides some geographic isolation.

-The limitations of our study are in part owing to the fact that this is ecological research, thus, the relationships between variables at a population level may not necessarily be the same at the individual level.
-In addition, its retrospective nature limits our ability to address clinical questions that necessitate a direct association,
+The limitations of our study are in part due to the fact that it involves ecological research.
+Thus, the relationships among variables at a population level may not necessarily be the same as at the individual level.
+In addition, its retrospective nature limits our ability to address clinical questions that necessitate a direct association.

 Conclusion

-In the current study, we demonstrated a major increase in HZ cases in southern Israel following the initiation of mandatory VZV vaccination in 2008, but a decrease in HZ complications rate.
+In the current study, we demonstrated a major increase in HZ cases in south Israel following the initiation of mandatory VZV vaccination in 2008, but a decrease in the HZ complication rate.
 Further prospective studies are warranted to address this issue and validate our findings.